 War in Ukraine: Support for children and families

-The war has been devastating for families.
+The war has been devastating for every child.
 UNICEF and partners are on the ground providing support for those in need.

-Despite their resilience, for many children inside and outside Ukraine the war has wiped out two years of schooling, playtime with friends, and moments spent with loved ones, robbing them of their education and happiness, wreaking havoc on their mental state.
+For many children inside and outside Ukraine, the war has wiped out three years of schooling, playtime with friends, and moments spent with loved ones, robbing them of their education and happiness, wreaking havoc on their mental state.

 UNICEF was in Ukraine before the war escalated and has since increased its reach, staying to deliver for children.
 We stand with the children of Ukraine and will continue working with partners to support them through the war and beyond.